 Have you ever wondered why your Bluetooth device doesn’t always operate properly?
 This question will undoubtedly cross your thoughts at some point because there are so many causes for this issue.
 The solutions, on the other hand, are relatively simple.
 However, you do not need to go to a service center to fix this problem because it is simple and can be done by yourself.

 I’m sure you’re wondering how this is feasible.
 Well, we’re here to help.
 We’ve written this article to make things easier, which includes all of the major repair tips.
-As a result, you won’t have to rush… replace it with… So you don’t have to be concerned anymore!
-Simply follow the guide and know the methods to fix the Bluetooth not working issue in Windows 11.
+As a result, you won’t have to rush… replace it with… So you don’t have to be concerned anymore because we have something for you in this guide.

 Best Ways To Fix If Bluetooth Not Working in Windows 11

-Follow the methods give below in order to get rid of the Bluetooth issue in Windows 11.
-So, here are the steps to fix if Bluetooth not working on your Windows 11 PC:
+Follow the methods given below in order to get rid of the Bluetooth issue in Windows 11.
+But, before that keep one thing on your mind to do check if your Windows 11 Bluetooth is connected to any other device.

 Fix 1: Turn Off and Re-Enable it Back

 If your device isn’t recognizing external devices, try changing the Bluetooth setting on and off.
 For most people, doing so alone resolves the persistent issue.
-To begin, go to the following path:
+To begin, follow the steps given below:

 - Settings (Win+I) > Bluetooth & devices